 I had no intention of eating all of it; I only wanted a bowl.
 Once that was done, I ate the other bowl you see in the picture, then the other one.
 Don’t judge, it’s not like I was doing that with bowls of ice cream.

 If you make this Roasted Corn and Avocado Salad make sure you snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you make!

 - 3 cups frozen corn, or 3 large cobs of corn with the kernels cut off

 - ½ cup red onion, diced

 - 2 tablespoon minced fresh mint, (or 1 teaspoon dried)

 - ¼ teaspoon salt

 - ¼ teaspoon pepper

 - ¼ teaspoon granulated sugar

-- In large bowl, whisk lemon juice, mint, oil, hot pepper sauce, salt, pepper and sugar.
-Add celery, red pepper and onion; toss to combine.
-(Make-ahead: Cover and refrigerate corn and salad separately for up to 24 hours.)
+- In a large bowl, whisk together the lemon juice, mint, oil, hot pepper sauce, salt, pepper, and sugar.
+Add the celery, red pepper, and onion and toss to combine.
+Add the roasted corn and avocado and toss gently to combine.